[[caption-width-right:350:[[Film/HoneyIShrunkTheKids Honey, I Shrunk The TARDIS Crew]]]]

 ->''"Do you know why I'm a success, Mr Farrow?
 Because I've never allowed the word "can't" to exist."''

-All the usual fun and frolics with perfectly normal household objects becoming perilous deathtraps are there, but they also uncover a plot by a ruthless businessman Forester to launch a new insecticide, [=DN6=], despite it being harmful to other life.
-A civil servant investigates, but is murdered by the businessman (told you he was ruthless).
+All the usual fun and frolics with perfectly normal household objects becoming perilous deathtraps are there, but they also accidentally stumble upon a plot by ruthless businessman Forester to launch a new insecticide, [=DN6=], despite it being harmful to other life.
+A civil servant named Farrow investigates, but upon refusing to back down is murdered by Forester (told you he was ruthless).
+Forester then summons the creator of the insecticide, Smithers, and blackmails him into helping cover up the crime.

-The Irwin Allen series LandOfTheGiants bears a remarkable similarity.
+The Irwin Allen series ''Series/LandOfTheGiants'' bears a remarkable similarity.

 !!This story provides examples of: